 By the end of the summer that was when I started going to gigs.
 The first gig I went to was Eddie and the Hot Rods.
 It was not strictly a punk gig but This Town is a great single and it’s on their album, Life On The Line with that picture of someone hanging themselves on the cover.
 That must have come out that summer or August of 1977.
 I went to see them, and the gig was good.
 I’m pretty certain they had Buzzcocks or Penetration supporting them but maybe that was another tour that I went to see, maybe Buzzcocks and Penetration together (the May 1978 tour with also ATV on the bill) and before that a local band called Straightjacket who we used to go and see them all the time.

-JR : Typically of the time, people were not sure about Eddie And The Hot Rods because one of them had flares on in the artwork for the poster and they were a great band – I’ve always really Do Anything You Wanna Do.
+JR : Typically of the time in 1977, people were not sure about Eddie And The Hot Rods because they were not a ‘real’ punk band and they were a great band – I’ve always really loved Do Anything You Wanna Do.

 Chris : I’m glad you said that!
 The whole snobbish thing about punk was annoying.
 The one minute you identified with one bit of it then the rest of it wasn’t cool.
 I remember liking 999 early on but the few other punks I knew in Southampton didn’t like 999 and I never knew why they were off limits.
 There was some reason that one of them was apparently posh and his dad had paid for Emergency to be released or something.
 Another reason was that they had all been to art school.
 They did that Emergency single all in bright colours which I thought was brilliant.
 I love that track.
 I still listen to it to this day.
 The b side is fantastic as well.
 They also had great tracks like Nasty Nasty and Feelin’ Alright With The Crew.
 999 were great and then they went on to do Homicide a couple of years later which I still thought was amazing.
 There was no one else like them.